Meet The Team

 It is very common for our clinicians to collaborate with general medical providers, cardiologists, oncologists, psychiatrists, nutritionists, speech/language pathologists, occupational therapists, and other specialty services to ensure comprehensive care for our clients.

 Underwood Counseling & Consultation, PLLC services the entire family.
-We have a team of therapists who specialize in therapy with individuals, families, and couples while utilizing EMDR, Accelerated Resolution Therapy, Congnitive Behavior Therapy, Family Systems, Skill Based Therapies, Animal Assisted Therapy just to name a few.
+We have a team of therapists who specialize in therapy with individuals, families, and couples while utilizing EMDR; IFS; Accelerated Resolution Therapy; Cognitive Processing Therapy; Family Systems; Dialectical Behavior Therapy; and Cognitive Behavior Therapy just to name a few.

 On the rare occasion that we encounter a client mental health need that we cannot treat, it is our promise that we will provide specific referrals to the client and with client permission provide coordination of care with the new provider.